-2016 (Columbus): Has made 26 appearances (26 starts) for Crew SC at central midfield ... started in the season opener at Portland (March 6) and again vs. Philadelphia (March 12) and at Chicago (March 19) ... received a call-up from the United States National Under-23 team and captained the side for two starts against Colombia in an Olympic qualification playoff (March 25, March 29) ... upon return from international duty, started again at FC Dallas (April 2) and has continued in the starting lineup for every match through the contest vs. San Jose (August 27) ... played 45 minutes during a start in the international friendly against Veracruz (May 11) ... was named to the 2016 AT&T MLS All-Star Gameday Roster, becoming the first Homegrown Player in Crew SC history to receive that honor ... played 45 minutes against Arsenal FC in the game (July 28), coming on as a substitute at halftime ... registered his first assist of the season in the match vs. New York City (August 13) ... missed the matches at LA (September 3), vs. Vancouver (September 10), at Orlando (September 17) and vs. New England (September 25) after being listed as questionable ... returned to the starting lineup by playing 90 minutes at D.C.
-United (September 28) ... made two appearances in the 2016 Lamar Hunt U.S. Open Cup ... came on as a substitute against Tampa Bay (June 15) and at Chicago (June 28).
+2016 (Columbus): Trapp made 30 appearances (29 starts) for Crew SC at central midfield.
+He received a call-up from the United States National Under-23 team and captained the side for two starts against Colombia in an Olympic qualification playoff (March 25, March 29).
+Upon return from international duty, he started again at FC Dallas (April 2) and has continued in the starting lineup for every match through the contest vs. San Jose (August 27).
+Trapp was named to the 2016 AT&T MLS All-Star Gameday Roster, becoming the first Homegrown Player in Crew SC history to receive that honor.
+He played 45 minutes against Arsenal FC in the game (July 28) as a halftime substitute.
+He registered his first assist of the season in the match vs. New York City (August 13).
+He missed the matches at LA (September 3), vs. Vancouver (September 10), at Orlando (September 17) and vs. New England (September 25) after being listed as questionable.
+He returned to the starting lineup by playing 90 minutes at D.C.
+United (September 28).
+He made two appearances in the 2016 Lamar Hunt U.S. Open Cup as he came on as a substitute against Tampa Bay (June 15) and at Chicago (June 28).

 2015 (Columbus): Trapp made 19 appearances (17 starts) at central midfield, notching three assists.
 He made his season debut with a start at central midfield against Houston (March 7) and he notched his first assist of the season on Kei Kamara’s goal in the win over Toronto FC (March 14).
 He missed the match versus New York (March 28) after being listed as questionable, returned to the lineup with a start at Vancouver (April 8) and was again listed as questionable with concussion symptoms ahead of the club’s next 13 matches, and did not dress.
 He returned to League action with a substitute appearance vs. New York (July 4).
 Trapp made his first League start since April 8 with a start at Chicago (July 15), helping Crew SC keep a clean sheet in a 1-0 win.
 He earned a call-up by the United States Under-23 team ahead of a training camp in England, returning from the camp to start against FC Dallas (September 6).
 He earned another U-23 call-up ahead of the 2015 CONCACAF Olympic Qualifying Championship, where he captained the side to a Third Place finish and a nod to play Colombia in early 2016 in a playoff for a berth in the Olympics.
 Trapp helped the club keep its second consecutive clean sheet as well as notched his third assist of the season in a start against D.C.
 United on Decision Day (October 25).
 In the Audi 2015 MLS Cup Playoffs, he started all five matches for Columbus.
 In the 2015 Lamar Hunt U.S. Open Cup, Trapp made his first on-field appearance at the time since April 8 at Vancouver with a substitute appearance in the Round of 16 at Orlando (June 30).